mahmoudrabbas/iti-react-training/README.md

-// this is a simple react app does some of the CRUD operations
+// this is a simple react app doing some of the CRUD operations

 - adds a new product
 - removes a product